LexiFi/gen_js_api/TYPES.md

    `null` and `undefined` are mapped back to `None`.
 This encoding doesn't support nested options in a faithful way.

- - An `'a Ojs.optdef` is defined as an alias to `'a option`, but where `None` is mapped to `undefined` instead of `null`.
+ - A type `'a Ojs.optdef` is defined as an alias to `'a option`, but where `None` is mapped to `undefined` instead of `null`.

  - Arrows (see section below).